1. Skip to content

 A member of the Italian armed forces stands at attention in front of an empty camp

-All alone: Italy has constructed processing and detention centers for asylum-seekers, but they remain empty aside from an Italian skeleton crewImage: Florion Goga/REUTERS
+Italy has constructed processing and detention centers for asylum-seekers in Albania, but they remain empty aside from an Italian skeleton crewImage: Florion Goga/REUTERS

 It was an embarrassing defeat for Italy's government.
 Just weeks ago, at an EU summit, far-right Italian Prime Minister Giorgia Meloni had been promoting her "innovative" approach to processing asylum applications in non-EU third countries.

-But now, the processing and detention facilities constructed in Albania expressly for this purpose are empty once again — save a few Italian staff.
+But now, the processing and detention facilities constructed in Albania expressly for this purpose are empty once again — save a few Italian staff members.

-In October, Meloni's government had been forced to return the first 16 asylum seekers it was holding in Albania back to Italy.
+In October, Meloni's government had been forced to return the first 16 asylum-seekers it was holding in Albania back to Italy.
 Four claimed to be minors or ill.
-A court in Rome had ruled that the remaining 12 asylum seekers had the right to a trial in Italy.
+A court in Rome ruled that the remaining 12 asylum-seekers had the right to a trial in Italy.

-Early November, the ring-wing administration made a second attempt, and transferred seven adults from Bangladesh and Egypt to a detention center in Albania.
+In early November, the ring-wing administration made a second attempt, and transferred seven adults from Bangladesh and Egypt to a detention center in Albania.
 Days later, the government had to backtrack when a court in Rome ordered all seven be returned to Italy.
-A naval ship took them to the port of Brindisi in southern Italy.
+A naval ship took them to the port of Brindisi, in southern Italy.

 At full capacity, Italy's government had hoped its facilities in Albania would be able to process up to 40,000 asylum applications a year.
 But not even two months into the launch of the project, it remains unclear whether the centers will ever be used.

-Both the ECJ and various Italian courts have expressed concerns over Italy's classification of safe countries of origin, he explained, "especially with regard to Egypt and Bangladesh, as well as Tunisia, which is a key country of origin for asylum-seekers in Italy."
+Both the European Court of Justice and various Italian courts have expressed concerns over Italy's classification of safe countries of origin, he explained, "especially with regard to Egypt and Bangladesh, as well as Tunisia, which is a key country of origin for asylum-seekers in Italy."

 Italy's three-way, right-wing governing alliance has now launched an attack on the country's judiciary, with which it has been at loggerheads over other issues as well.